aLittleTooQuiet/main-computer/README.md

 Wait for the client to send a message, and then the server can send a response.
 The server can send multiple responses per client message.
 Each message sent by the server will show up a new line in repsonse to the current client message.
 A new message from the client will clear their display and start a new line of responses, and so will a `/clear` command on the server.

+To facilitate more detailed predefined respones, you can load a text file and send it to the client with the `/load [filename]` command, where `[filename]` is the name of a utf-8 encoded text file in the `/data` directory.
+For example, `/load sample.txt` will send the contents of the `sample.txt` file included with the project.

+For best results, add one space to every line of the file after the first, in order for the client to format the response correctly.

+You can exit the server by typing the command `/exit` or `/quit`.

 By default, the server will run on port 3000.
 You can change the port by creating the file `src/server/config/server.json`.
 The defaults are `config/server.js`, and will be loaded if there is no `server.json`.

 Example `server.json`